-The Accelerated School board of education prohibits any person from falsely accusing another as a means of bullying or harassment.
+The Accelerated School Board of Trustees prohibits any person from falsely accusing another as a means of bullying or harassment.
 The consequences and appropriate remedial action for a person found to have falsely accused another as a means of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion.